MI-AFP/tutorials/tutorials/06_io-test-doc.md

 ### QuickCheck

 A different approach to testing is provided by [QuickCheck](https://hackage.haskell.org/package/QuickCheck).
 It is a library for random testing of program properties.
-You can specify some "laws" in your application and this library will check with given number of randomly (but smartly) generated instances if there is not some counterexample violating the laws.
+You can specify some "laws" in your application and this library will check with a given number of randomly (but smartly) generated instances if there is not some counterexample violating the laws.
 Such laws or specifications are expressed in Haskell, using combinators defined in the QuickCheck library.
-QuickCheck provides combinators to define properties, observe the distribution of test data, and define test data generators.
-All from a simple example to complex tutorials of such definitions is explained in the [manual](http://www.cse.chalmers.se/~rjmh/QuickCheck/manual.html).
+QuickCheck provides combinators to define properties, to observe the distribution of test data, and to define test data generators.
+All from a simple example to complex tutorials of such definitions are explained in the [manual](http://www.cse.chalmers.se/~rjmh/QuickCheck/manual.html).

 #### Basic properties